swoop23/xface-test/README.md

-# xface-test
+# test
-trying to create boot usb for xface
+learning how to use GitHub on lmde